mbtaylor1982/ReSDMAC/README.md

 This project was started with nothing more that the descriptions of the SDMAC operations and from the [Amiga 3000T Service manual](Docs/Commodore/Commodore_A3000T_Service_Manual.pdf), the [WD33c93 Datasheets](Docs/WD33C93/WD33C93B_WesternDigital.pdf) and some source code from the Amiga 3000 Linux scsi drivers.

-Since then schematics for what appears to be the Rev 3(C) surfaced along with the original finite sate machine descriptions:
+Since then schematics for what appears to be the Rev 3(C) surfaced along with the original finite state machine descriptions:

 - [SDMAC_RevC.pdf](Docs/Commodore/SDMAC_RevC.pdf)
 - [Original Statemachine documentation](https://github.com/mbtaylor1982/ReSDMAC/issues/8)